wasmi-labs/wasmi/README.md

 - `cargo bench execute`
   - Only runs benchmarks concerned with executing WebAssembly functions.

+We maintain a timeline for benchmarks of every commit to `master` that [can be viewed here](https://paritytech.github.io/wasmi/benchmarks/).

 ## Supported Platforms

 Supported platforms are primarily Linux, MacOS, Windows and WebAssembly.